 Back to work

-Going back to work is a tricky question.
-Some workplaces pose a significant risk of COVID-19 exposure to their employees, while others do not.
+Some workplaces have a higher risk of COVID-19 exposure than others.
 Talk to your employer about any safety concerns.
 If you go back to work, you should maintain a six feet distance from other employees and wear a mask whenever you are interacting with others or are outside your private office (on the way to the restroom, kitchen area, copy machine, etc.).
-Wash your hands frequently and have hand sanitizer readily available.
+Wash your hands frequently and have hand sanitizer readily available (CDC, 2021f).
 If commuting to your work increases your risk, ask your employer about work-from-home options.

-You’ll notice some common themes with all of these activities: wear a mask, wash your hands, and stay 6 feet away from others.
-Until the vaccine is widely available or there is an effective treatment for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.
+You’ll notice some common themes with all of these activities: wear a mask, wash your hands, stay 6 feet away from others, and get vaccinated against coronavirus.
+There is no cure for COVID-19, but you can do your best to protect yourself and others by avoiding exposure to the virus as much as possible.